Elyesa Bazna: After the war

-After the war ended the OSS conducted an investigation into Cicero, interviewing key German players including Moyzisch.
+After the war, the OSS conducted an investigation into Cicero, interviewing important figures in German intelligence, including Moyzisch.
 It was postulated that of the intelligence conveyed by Cicero to the Germans, the most notable information came from Knatchbull-Hugessen's notes, particularly regarding diplomatic efforts with the Turkish government.
 Many of the other documents were considered by Ostuf Schuddekoft, head of the British section of Amt VI [one of the 11 departments of Hauptamt Volksdeutsche Mittelstelle], to be too old to be of much value to the Germans.

 Moyzisch was aggressively interviewed by the Allies and was a witness at the Nuremberg trials, after which he wrote a book to address rumours and explain his role during the war.
 He was never charged with war crimes.

 Knatchbull-Hugessen's reputation was severely affected by the Cicero Affair, particularly as he had been previously warned about leaving his keys and document boxes unattended.
 On 28 August 1945, Knatchbull-Hugessen received a formal reprimand.

 The Abwehr paid Bazna £300,000, which he kept hidden.
 After the war he tried to build a hotel with a partner, but when his sterling notes were checked by the Bank of England, they were found to be mostly counterfeit (see Operation Bernhard).
 The spy remarked that the notes were "not worth even the price of the Turkish linen out of which they had been manufactured."
 Bazna served some time in prison for using counterfeit money.

 Bazna lived in an apartment in the European Aksaray neighbourhood of Istanbul with his family in the 1950s.
 He gave singing lessons and worked selling used cars and as a night watchman.

 Much of the money he earned went to the creditors who had been paid with forged money.
 He contacted the West German government to be reimbursed for the counterfeit money that he received.
 Although he tried many times and in many ways to get paid, he never received any money.

 In 1960 Bazna moved to Germany and worked in Munich as a night watchman.
 Bazna and Hans Nogly wrote I Was Cicero, which was published in 1962.
 It told the story of the Cicero Affair from Bazna's perspective following Moyzisch's book Operation Cicero published in 1950.
 Bazna died in Munich of kidney disease in December 1970, aged 66.